flutter/website/src/content/testing/integration-tests/index.md

         ),
       ),
       floatingActionButton: FloatingActionButton(
-        // Provide a ValueKey to this button.
+        // Provide a Key to this button.
 This allows finding this
         // specific button inside the test suite, and tapping it.
-        key: const ValueKey('increment'),
+        key: const Key('increment'),
         onPressed: _incrementCounter,
         tooltip: 'Increment',
         child: const Icon(Icons.add),